History of China (2002–present): Shanghai Cooperation Organisation

 In 1996 the Shanghai Five grouping was created, comprising China, Kazakhstan, Kyrgyzstan, Russia, and Tajikistan.
 When Uzbekistan joined the group in 2001 it was renamed to the Shanghai Cooperation Organisation (SCO).
 The SCO states its goals are "the strengthening mutual confidence and good-neighbourly relations among the member countries; promoting their effective cooperation in politics, trade and economy, science and technology, culture as well as education, energy, transportation, tourism, environmental protection and other fields; making joint efforts to maintain and ensure peace, security and stability in the region, to move towards the establishment of a new, democratic, just and rational political and economic international order."

 Western analysts note that the SCO may serve as a balance against US and NATO advancement in the region.
 Some have even called it a new Warsaw Pact.
 SCO leaders, however, insist that the organization is not an alliance directed against any other states.

 Taiwan issue

 As usual, the PRC and world governments still adhere to the one-China policy.
+Some countries also maintained the status of Taiwan remains undetermined.
 Since the 1990s, the number of countries which have formal diplomatic relations with the Chinese Republic on Taiwan remains in the twenties, and Taiwan has been trying to buy diplomatic recognition from more countries by so-called "money diplomacy".

 Having become economically stronger, the PRC is emulating ROC's "money diplomacy", and persuading those countries to cut diplomatic relations with the ROC and to sway to PRC's side.